Starting a Food Forest

 Strong prevailing winds reduce fruit set and damage young trees.
 Use existing tree lines, buildings, or plant a windbreak hedge on the windward side.

 The #1 practical threat to food forests in North America.
-Budget for deer fencing before you plant.
-A 7โ8 foot fence (or double-fence at 4 feet) is the only reliable protection in high-deer areas.
+Budget for a 7โ8 foot fence before you plant.
+A single night of browsing can undo a year of establishment.

 Designing Your First Guild